Want to know what photography gear and accessories we use? Now’s your chance!

 While this isn’t necessarily classified as travel photography gear.
 Good editing software can dramatically improve your travel photos.

-For editing I use Adobe Lightroom.
-While other image editing software perform similar editing functions, the main benefit of Lightroom is its photo organisation.
+For editing, I use Adobe Lightroom.
+While other image editing software performs similar editing functions, the main benefit of Lightroom is its photo organisation.

 With the right use of folders and hierarchical keywords, cataloguing and finding your photos is quick and simple.

 I use the Photography Plan, which gives you Lightroom and Photoshop for a monthly subscription fee.